AmyLeighEddins/Contacts/README.md

 # Contacts
-Contact kata for AngularJs/Protractor training
+Contact kata for AngularJs/Protractor training for work.